Children’s Court

 -

-serving a sentence of imprisonment and under 18 years old when they committed the offence: s 39.
+serving a sentence of imprisonment and who was under 18 years old when they committed the offence: s 39 CDCA.

-This scheme does not apply to juveniles in custody for a Commonwealth offence: s 42(3).
+The scheme does not apply to juveniles in custody for a Commonwealth offence: s 42(3) CDCA.
 Part IB, Div 5 Crimes Act 1914 (Cth) applies to federal offenders.

 -

-the juvenile’s 18th birthday occurs while they are on parole and is during the last 12 weeks of the parole period: s 40(3)(a); or
+their 18th birthday falls within the last 12 weeks of the parole period: s 40(3)(a), or

 -